On The Landscape of Spoken Language Models: A Comprehensive Survey: Survey of representative

 Models in this category combine text LMs with speech encoders, and usually take both speech and text as inputs and generate responses in text form.
 The text input $X^{\text{txt}}$ can include instructions asking the model to perform tasks related to the speech input $X^{\text{sp}}$, possibly including tasks for which the model is not specifically trained.
 This type of \slm\ is typically initialized with a text LLM (which has often already been post-trained with instruction tuning or RLHF) so as to inherit its linguistic knowledge and instruction-following capabilities.
 After combining the text LLM with a speech encoder and modality adapter, it is common to apply training methods that encourage better alignment between the speech and text modalities (\Cref{ssec:alignment}) or to start post-training with an ASR task (\Cref{ssec:training_tricks}) to help extract content information from speech inputs.
 The following post-training typically uses speech instruction-tuning datasets with diverse instructions (\Cref{ssec:instruction_tuning}).

 WavPrompt~\citep{gao2022wavprompt} represents the first example of this line of research.
 WavPrompt combines a wav2vec 2.0~\citep{wav2vec2} SSL speech encoder with a GPT-2 text LM and is trained for speech classification tasks, keeping the LM backbone frozen and updating only the speech encoder.
-Although WavPrompt can improve over ASR+text model baselines on certain tasks, it is not evaluated on any unseen task.
+Although WavPrompt can improve over ASR+text model baselines on certain tasks, it was not evaluated on unseen tasks.
 Since then, many models in this category have been proposed.

 SALMONN~\citep{tang2023salmonn} is another early and impactful approach.
 The model is built on a pre-trained Vicuna LM backbone~\citep{zheng2023judging}.
 During post-training, the model is first trained on ASR and audio captioning and later on a more diverse set of speech understanding tasks.
 SALMONN's post-training keeps most of the parameters frozen---only the speech modality adapter and LoRA~\citep{lora} adapters for the LM are learned--- but the model is still able to generalize to unseen tasks with various natural language prompts.